elysaph/elysaph/README.md

 - 👀 I’m interested in data science, software development, and design
 - 🌱 I’m currently learning a bunch of stuff just to keep fresh and increase expertise and repertoire
 - 💞️ I’m looking to collaborate on data processing and software development
 - 📫 How to reach me?
-Through Twitter is your best bet.
-But you can also try my LinkedIn.
+Please try my LinkedIn or sending me an email; elysaph@gmail.com